guylepage3/m3/README.md

 # Scepter
-Scepter is a css postcss ultra-light framework
+Scepter is a ultra-light postcss framework

 Scepter is an opensource postcss framework with a Bootstrap 4 foundation built with blockchain and decentralized projects in mind.